To order products, contact us at orders@SugiGarden.Kitchen or 925.934.3120.

 Products are seasonal and may not always be available.

 The Mint Pesto was inspired by the huge patch of spearmint we have growing on the island in the pond.
-We added some of the apple mint that’s growing on the patio, fresh parsley, freshly grated parmesan cheese, a mix of cashews and pine nuts blended together with olive oil and, of course, garlic!
+We added some of the apple mint and spearmint that’s growing in the garden, fresh parsley and pine nuts blended together with olive oil and, of course, garlic!

 Delicious on pasta, flatbreads and pizzas, chicken or pork, lamb and beef burgers, leg of lamb, sandwiches.
 Add olive oil for dipping bread.
 Add SGK Basil or Fig Vinegar for a tasty salad dressing.
 This recipe was developed by soliciting everyone’s taste buds to make sure it is delicious!